 Deputy District Attorney Stanley Phillip Williams argued that typically cases of this matter rely heavily on testimony, but insisted there is concrete evidence, including surveillance video and photos of the accused walking back and forth near a restaurant where his ex-girlfriend was having dinner.

-DDA Williams added there were several alternative routes that the accused could’ve taken to avoid his ex-girlfriend in this scenario but chose to not take them.
+DDA Williams added there were several alternative routes that the accused could’ve taken to avoid his ex-girlfriend in this scenario but he chose to not take them.

 And Williams noted the accused soon began following the event posted on social media, talking about his encounter with his ex-girlfriend.
 DDA William said this post is also considered a violation of the accused’s restraining order.